Complete Guide To Web Design Typography For Every Website

-- serif typeface (so-called serifs) - letters have flattened endings (e.g., Times New Roman)
+a) Serif typeface (so-called serifs) - letters have flattened endings (e.g., Times New Roman).

-- sans-serif typeface - simple letters without endings (e.g., Arial)
+b) Sans-serif typeface - simple letters without endings (e.g., Arial).

 Leading, tracking, and kerning are ways of regulating the light (or distance) between letters.
 These are popular functions found in many graphics programs designed to work with text.
 What is the main difference between these three methods?

-Leading refers to regulating the distance between the writing lines where the letters stand.
+Leading in typography refers to regulating the distance between the writing lines where the letters stand.